jorvis/conference-qr/SETUP.md

-# 🧭 ConferenceQR (Jinja2 Version) — Setup Instructions
+# 🧭 ConferenceQR — Setup Instructions

-This document explains how to install, configure, and run the Jinja2 version of **ConferenceQR**, a LAMP-based QR scanning and reward tracker for conferences.
+This document explains how to install, configure, and run **ConferenceQR**, a LAMP-based QR scanning and reward tracker for conferences.

 ---